 My Biggest Tip for Saving Money When Buying a JR Pass!

-In order to save money on your JR Pass because they are not cheap, have a good think about your Japan itinerary because you may not need a pass for the whole length of your trip.
+In order to save money on your JR Pass, because they are not cheap, when you are working out how to plan a trip to Japan, have a good think about your Japan itinerary because you may not need a pass for the whole length of your trip.

 For example, I was in Japan for 18 days and I got the 14-day pass rather than the 21-day pass as I didn’t need to use the JR Pass on my first or last few days as I stayed in the Cities I was in.
 You mainly only need it when travelling away from your base Cities so think about ways in which you can work your itinerary so you don’t buy a pass and have days either at the start or end of your trip when you don’t use it.